gcobb321/icloud3_v3_docs/docs/chapters/3_freq-asked-questions.md

   Apple notifies iCloud3 that a reauthentication code is needed to continue accessing the iCloud account.
 You need go through *Authenticate Apple Account Signin* to enter the 6-digit verification code that is displayed on one of your trusted devices.

-+ I can not enter the code right now.
-The alert was displayed on another device.
-I forgot the code.
-I lost the code. +
++ I can not enter the code right now, the alert was displayed on another device,  I forgot the code, I lost the code +

   The Authenticate Apple Account Signin message will continue to appear until the code is entered.
 Although, Apple will continue to provide location information for a while, it  will eventually stop iCloud3 from accessing your iCloud account until it is entered.

 + Will Apple stop asking for the code if I restart Home Assistant or delete and reinstall iCloud3 Integration +

   No, Apple requires that access to your iCloud account is only done from an authorized device that has been verified. iCloud3 must comply with this request and provide a valid 6-digit verification code.
 When you restart Home Assistant or reinstall the iCloud3 Integration, Apple will just keep asking for the verification code.